 Second generation composite decking is often referred to as “capped” or “shielded” Co-Extrusion decking.
 The decking board has a shield or cap covering the entire surface of the decking board which offers added protection against fading and staining with near to no colour changes during its 25-year service life.

 Have a look at Ultra Deckings Platinum and Signature range of composite decking which also offers low to no maintenance and a natural wood appearance like no others available.
 It looks and feels like indoor wood flooring.
 It’s that beautiful.

 Second generation composite decking can lighten ever so slightly during its service life.
 In short, the colour you choose from our Signature collection today will be the same colour in 25 year’s time.

 One key factor to consider is the quality of the composite decking you purchase.
 This does make a huge difference.
 Over the life of your new composite decking, some fading will occur.
 You must consider and confirm that the raw materials used are “Grade A” and tested prior to the manufacturing and production of each new decking board.
 If you are reassured on the quality, you should have no issues with colour fade during the life of your new composite decking.

 For information on homemade tests follow the link.

 The elements from Mother Nature including the sun over the years can be very aggressive and harmful to any man-made products.
-As discussed, the sun can break down colours at an atomic level with the surface of some first-generation composite decking experiencing fading during the first 3-6 months and then stabilise.
+As discussed, the sun can break down colours at an atomic level with the surface of all first-generation composite decking experiencing fading during the first 3-6 months and then stabilise and continuing at a much slower rate.
 For lower quality composite decking boards, the fading will be accelerated over a shorter time.
+We do advice customer that they may want to bring the colour back to life after an estimated 6-8 years or even change the style with an in style colour.
+The first generation wood powder boards gives the flexibility of doing just this.
 Second generation composite decking with its shield or capped surface will experience almost no fading during its 25 years of service.